jjsmall009/dsa-work-and-notes/02-linked-lists/linked-notes.md

 ### > Reverse a Linked List (Reverse.java)

-An in place, no frills reversal is pretty straightfoward.
+An in place, no frills reversal is pretty straightforward.
 All you need to do is reverse the direction of each pointer in the list?
 How to accomplish that?

 * Maintain three pointers for the previous, current, and next nodes.
 * Step through the list and set `current.next` to `previous`and then increment to the next nodes.